Izpodvypodvert/Notes/Readme.md

 # FastAPI Notes Application

-This is a simple CRUD application for managing notes, built with FastAPI, SQLModel, and PostgreSQL.
+This is a simple CRUD asynchronous application for managing notes, built with FastAPI, SQLModel, and PostgreSQL.
 It features user authentication and allows users to create, read, update, and delete notes.
+This project uses a custom version of fastapi-cache2, modified to suit specific requirements.
+The primary reason for this customization is the incompatibility of the pendulum library, a dependency in the standard fastapi-cache2, with Python 3.12.
+See [customization details below](#customization-details).

 ## Features